malloydata/malloy/README.md

 # Malloy
 Malloy is an experimental language for describing data relationships and transformations.
 It is both a semantic modeling language and a querying language that runs queries against a relational database.
-Malloy currently connects to BigQuery and Postgres, and natively supports DuckDB.
+Malloy currently supports BigQuery, Postgres, and DuckDB.

 We've built a Visual Studio Code extension to facilitate building Malloy data models, querying and transforming data, and creating simple visualizations and dashboards.

-## Try Malloy

-The easiest way to try the Malloy language is the [Malloy Fiddle](https://malloydata.github.io/malloy/fiddle/index.html?q=12+-+Line+Chart+with+two+dimension%3A+Flights+by+Month+and+Length&m=Flights&t=) site.
-Here you can toggle between saved queries and edit them or write your own against the provided data and models.
+### [Click here](https://github.dev/malloydata/try-malloy/airports.malloy) to try Malloy in your browser!

+---

-### Install the Visual Studio Code Extension
+## Install the Visual Studio Code Extension locally

 To write your own Malloy models, use the VS Code Extension, currently available for Mac, Linux, and Windows machines.